 "There's headline after headline that keeps coming out about how terribly unsafe and healthy these fields are for numerous reasons," Kristin Mink, a parent activist with "Safe & Healthy Playing Fields," said.
 "Now, there's another one.
 How many is it going to take before we finally ban these?"

-The U.S. Army Corps of Engineers, responsible for supplying water to the Washington region, wrote in a statement: "PFAS is a great concern to water providers.
+The U.S. Army Corps of Engineers, responsible for supplying water to the Washington region, wrote in a statement last fall: "PFAS is a great concern to water providers.
 The American Water Works Association, the Association of Metropolitan Water Agencies, and others are urging that laws and regulations regarding PFAS be genuinely effective in protecting public health and place responsibility for cleanup of PFAS contamination on those responsible for its introduction into the environment."

 The Corps added it's working with local water utilities to find the source of any PFAS entering the Potomac river.